How to Use VBA Case Statement (13 Examples)

 End Sub

-We have declared the cell as Range and used a FOR loop for the cells of the range “D5:D11” and for different ranges of marks we have defined different cases which will return us different grades depending on the numbers in the cells.
-For declaring ranges we have used the TO operator like in Case 90 To 100 and cell.Offset(0, 1) will return the output values in one column later to the input column.
+We have declared the cell as Range and used a FOR loop for the cells of the range “D5:D11”.
+For different ranges of marks we have defined different cases which will return different grades depending on the numbers in the range.
+For declaring ranges we have used the TO operator, as in Case 90 To 100, and cell.Offset(0, 1) will return the output values one column after the input column.

 having grades with VBA Code